Find unclaimed money

 If you used ASIC's

-Unclaimed Money Search and found some money that you think
+Unclaimed Money Search and found some money, you should

 How long will your claim take?

-It takes ASIC 28 days to process your claim so please be patient
+It takes ASIC 28 days to process your claim.

 Been asked to pay for a search?